 Located near the campsite with the same name, Partizan Beach is where the summer campers go to enjoy long, lazy days along the Lake Ohrid shore.
 This portion of the lake is bustling—busy with families, seniors drinking Skopskos, and make-shift picnic tables.

 The beach is shallow, perfect for little ones, and full of lounge chairs, beach umbrellas, and loud music.
-This is the beach to make new friends, be among the summer tourists, and to people watch.
+This is the beach to make new friends, be among the summer tourists, and people-watch.

 8. Ljubaništa Beach